translate/l10n-guide/docs/guide/translateathon.rst

 Translate@thon
 **************

 A translate@thon is a mass translation event (also called a localization sprint).
 Get a number of translators in one room and begin translating and you have a translate@thon.
 The general idea is that translation is simply a numbers game, get a large number of people translating and the task will be completed more quickly.

 Have you hosted a translate@thon?
-Then please add your event to our :doc:`Translate@thon hall of fame <guide/translateathon_halloffame>`
+Then please add your event to our :doc:`Translate@thon hall of fame <translateathon_halloffame>`

 .. _../pages/guide/translateathon#expectations:

 Expectations
 ============

 To get the most our of your Translate@thon it is important that you understand what kind of outcomes you can expect and align your expectations accordingly.
 You will get different outcomes from small and large events.

 * **Large event** --- 40+ people.
 Most people will be new a translating and most probably unskilled.
 You will spend a lot of time explaining things, doing presentations, etc.  Some people who are there might just be there for the social and will disturb others reducing their output.
 Expect low quality.
 * **Small event** --- 5 people.
 Usually the group is dedicated.
 The ratio of techies to translators is high so the quality goes up.
 The atmosphere is one of hard fun work as opposed to the carnival atmosphere at a large event.

 So what can you expect?

 Use a small event to get work done.
 Get high quality translations.
 Use a large event to expose people to localisation, to get media coverage and to promote Free Software.
 Large events are the places were you fish out the one or two dedicated translators who will carry on.
 At one large event we met with lecturers on a translation studies degree, localisation is now being worked into their degree.

 Without a dedicated session or two devoted to review and quality assurance, expect there to be many problems with quality.
 Build in review sessions as part of your planning if you want to improve the quality and train people on the detail needed for high quality translation.
 Below more issues about quality is discussed.

 .. _../pages/guide/translateathon#hosting_partner:

 Hosting partner
 ===============

 It might be good to involve a hosting partner.
 Traditionally we have chosen the language departments of Universities.
 They have access to good skills, computer labs and their own network of people.

 .. _../pages/guide/translateathon#who_should_attend: